It’s not the job, but the worker.

 How Employers Can Reduce Job Stress

 Employers have a role to play in creating job stress.
 It makes sense they can have a role to play in reducing it.
 Here are some tips for employers to help employees handle stress at work:

-Address conflict without adding to it.
+Address conflict without adding to it

 Conflicts are going to happen at any job.
 Between co-workers, between workers and management — it’s inevitable.
 What you do with that conflict, though, determines if it’ll be a stress point or not.